sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-II.md

 <p><i>Chipmunks are even happier if they can train!</i></p>
 </center>

-We're incredibly excited about the future of hardware-aware sparsity — especially methods that train the model to be model sparsity-aware (something similar to QAT).
-Coming soon!
+We're incredibly excited about the future of hardware-aware sparsity.
+There is much work to be done to train models to become sparsity-aware and optimize/make learnable recomputation schedules at a per-step, per-layer, and per-token granularity.